 Samsung includes a small identification chip in the official S-View case that allows it to work properly with the phone.
+Of course, the Spigen case is still a case, but it doesn't do any of the special stuff with the screen window that users expect.
 Read More

 There are a number of security applications available for Android, such as WaveSecure and Lookout, which lock down your phone if it is lost or stolen, but few come close to being as secure and robust as Theft Aware 2.0.

 We took a look at the application at the end of last year, and were thoroughly impressed by its ability to take advantage of rooted devices, installing itself into the system partition of your phone so that it isn't affected by even a full system wipe.
+It's also completely invisible on rooted devices, not only in the app launcher, but also in the app manager, to protect itself from being uninstalled.
 Read More

 Well, we didn't see this one coming.
 Hackers over at XDA-Developers have discovered that there is a hardware chip limiting the hackability of the G2, undermining the owner's ability to customize the Android OS.
 The chip acts as a rootkit and over-writes modifications to the /system partition after rebooting.

 This is a very unsettling development.
 Heck, I thought we had a nice dynamic working in the Android manufacturer sphere: Motorola tried to lock down everything and HTC just made sweet devices.
 Guess that was too naive a viewpoint to take, as with this HTC have shown themselves capable of being just as stifling as Moto.
 Read More